-How to apply: Applicants will provide the following: 1) updated Curriculum Vitae; 2) undergraduate/PharmD transcripts 3) an essay explaining why they want to participate in the program, what they hope to gain, their career goals, how the summer research would apply to those goals including intended research areas and up to 3 College mentors.
+How to apply: Applicants will provide the following: 1) updated Curriculum Vitae; 2) undergraduate/PharmD transcripts 3) an essay explaining why they want to participate in the program, what they hope to gain, their career goals, how the summer research would apply to those goals including intended research areas (students should meet with 2-3 College of Pharmacy faculty to discuss possible research topics before writing their essay).
 Applications will be due in mid-February annually and reviewed by the College of Pharmacy Research and Graduate Committee.
 Awardees will be notified by the Executive Associate Dean for Professional Education in late March or early April.

-Stipend: Up to five competitive fellowships per summer will be awarded to qualified applicants.
+Stipend: Competitive fellowships per summer will be awarded to qualified applicants.
 The stipend for each student for working 40 hours per week in the lab for a 10-week period (late May through early August) will be \$4000.
-Opportunities will exist in all of the College departments, and students may identify possible mentors through a CoP research rotation booklet.
+Research opportunities exist in all of the College departments, and students may identify possible mentors through a CoP Faculty Research Publication.
 A \$500 supplies stipend will be provided from the CoP Executive Associate Dean for Professional Education to the faculty mentors to offset research expenses.